ArminJo/JK-BMSToPylontechCAN/README.md

 <br/>

 # SOC graph for a 16S LiFePO4 battery
-Created by attaching Arduio 1.8 Serial Plotter and then doing a long button press followed by a single one to enter the capacity info page.<br/>
+Created by attaching Arduio 1.8.19 Serial Plotter and then doing a long button press followed by a single one to enter the capacity info page.<br/>

 Here you see a steep capacity increasing at the transition from 100 % to 99 %.
-This happens at the start of the system, when there was no full 0% to 100% capacity cycle and the BMS has not yet learned the correct capacity for 100%.
+This happens when the specified capacity in the BMS is smaller than the real one.
-The new 99 % represents a bigger capacity than the old 100 %.
+The new 99 % represents a bigger capacity than the old 100 %.<br/>
-But my BMS does not learned this and starts again with the old settings.<br/>
-Because the capacity is around 100 Ah, the gradient of the capacity and the SOC line should be almost identical, at least after a full 100% to 0% cycle :-(.
+If the capacity is around 100 Ah, the gradient of the capacity and the SOC line is identical.

 Here the current is not negative for 99%, because it is the average of the current above 100% -increasing the capacity- and the negative current delivered for the step from 100% to 99%.